Uzbek literature

-The history of Uzbek literature spans between ancient and modern Uzbekistan.
+The history of Uzbek literature links ancient and modern Uzbekistan.
 Before the founding of Uzbekistan, preceding colonies and the Russian conquest of Central Asia had significantly impacted Uzbek literature and continued to mark its presence until the Soviet Union was dissolved in 1991.
-Central Asian literature, including Uzbek is thus a part of Turkish and Russian literature.
+Central Asian literature, including Uzbek is thus linked to Turkish and Russian literature.
 However, much of Uzbek literature witnessed significant development in modern era due to its pre-existence in Uzbeks.

 Uzbek writing system observed significant changes by its native writers who switched from Turkic script to Arabic that originally began in the 10th century until the 12th century.
 This development adopted language reforms from Arabic literature.
 Yūsuf Balasaguni, Mahmud al-Kashgari, and Ahmad Yugnaki were among the leading writers of that time who flourished Uzbek literature by adopting language reforms.
 Ahmad Yasawi was also one of the other writers who introduced new genre in Uzbek literature.
 Yesevi's poetry collection Divan-i hikmet (Book of Wisdom) is composed of various dialects, such as Arabic and Persian, which features Turkic metre.

-In the later years, Uzbek literature emerged in Chagatai language between the 13th and 14th centuries.
+In the later years, Uzbek literature emerged in the Chagatai language between the 13th and 14th centuries.
 One of poets of that time was Khwārizmī who wrote Muhabbatnamah (Love Letters) that was preserved in the region and serves as a historical reference for modern literature.

 Native Uzbek literature

-Most part of Uzbeks belongs to Turkic tribe.
+Most Uzbeks belongs to Turkic-speaking groups.
 Its literature consists of various Turkic group languages such as Kazakh, Turkish, Uyghur, and Tatar languages.
 In modern day, Uzbek language is recognised as the first language in the Republic of Uzbekistan with 22 million of speakers out of 30 million, while minority communities use Uzbek language as their second language.
 Thus, modern Uzbek literature is written and orally transmitted in Uzbek language.